nayan-agrawal/javascript-notes/notes/EventLoop.md

 Q: Need of callback queue?

-**Ans**: Suppose user clciks button x6 times.
+**Ans**: Suppose user clicks button x6 times.
 So 6 cb() are put inside callback queue.
 Event loop sees if call stack is empty/has space and whether callback queue is not empty(6 elements here).
 Elements of callback queue popped off, put in callstack, executed and then popped off from call stack.

 <br>